RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 	- An alternative way to test this API is using Swagger UI that it's embedded in the server.
 Refer to [Swagger](#swagger) section of this documentation for more information on how to use it.

 4. Data Explorer UI.
-	- A web based application that allows to visualize data ingested from the API, providing a set of features like aggregations and filtering.
+	- A web-based application that allows visualizing data ingested from the API, providing a set of features like aggregations and filtering.

 ## Connections